 Each year, more than a million people seek treatment in emergency departments across the U.S. for injuries they incurred by slipping and falling.
-Slip and falls are the most common claim arising from premises liability, which is an area of the law that pertains to the legal responsibility that public, commercial, and private landowners and managers have for ensuring that their guests are safe for dangerous hazards.
+These kind of accidents can occur in a wide range of industries, even though some are proactive enough to take preventative measures.
+Slip and falls are the most common claim arising from premises liability, which is an area of the law that pertains to the legal responsibility that public, commercial, and private landowners and managers have for ensuring that their guests are safe from dangerous hazards.
 If you have been injured as the result of a slip and fall case in Wisconsin, you likely have a lot of questions about your right to recover damages from the person who caused your accident.
 One of the questions we hear most often from our clients and prospective clients is: What is the average slip and fall settlement?

 The truth is that there are no average settlements.
 Each case is unique, and the value of each case is based on the expenses and life impacts that were incurred by the injured person as well as a number of other factors.
 Read on for more information about the factors that can impact your settlement.

 Premises liability cases such as slip and fall accidents fall under the wide umbrella of personal injury law, and claimants seek recovery of damages through the guidance and representation of a personal injury lawyer.
 One of the services your lawyer will provide for you is a valuation of your case.
 In order to determine how much your case is worth, your lawyer will consider the damages you have incurred as a result of the injury you sustained.
 In Wisconsin, the following damages are available to accident victims who were injured due to someone else’s recklessness or carelessness, and they are similar to damages available for drunk driving: